30 Aug Test and Tag – A Comprehensive Guide

 - 3-phase electrical equipment

-- RCD’s (Safety Switch)
+- RCDโs (Safety Switch)

 Testing and Tagging Benefits

-Testing and tagging is an important part of electrical safety for businesses and organisations.
+Testing and tagging is an important part of electrical safety for businesses and organizations.
 Not only does it identify potential risks and faults before they become a problem, but it also reduces the risk of injury or death due to electrocution.
 There are numerous benefits of testing and tagging that can help maximise safety in the workplace.

-Secondly, testing and tagging can help businesses save money in the long term.
+Testing and tagging can help businesses save money in the long term.
 By regularly inspecting and maintaining electrical appliances, it reduces the chances of them needing to be replaced due to a fault or breakdown.
 This can ultimately save businesses time, money, and hassle associated with having to purchase new equipment.

-Lastly, regular testing and tagging helps protect from electrical hazards by ensuring that any faulty equipment is identified before it causes an accident or injury.
+Regular testing and tagging helps protect from electrical hazards by ensuring that any faulty equipment is identified before it causes an accident or injury.
 This not only protects those in the workplace but also those outside of it, such as customers or members of the public who may come into contact with any potentially hazardous items.

 What are the consequences of failing to test and tag?

-When it comes to testing and tagging electrical equipment, it is important to do so in order to meet safety requirements and ensure that the equipment is safe for use.
 Failing to test and tag can have serious consequences, including causing injury or even death due to electric shock or fire.
 Test and tagging also ensures that the equipment meets Australian standards.

-In addition, failing to test and tag can also lead to the equipment being deemed unsafe and unusable, resulting in a financial loss as it would need to be replaced.
+Failing to test and tag can also lead to the equipment being deemed unsafe and unusable, resulting in a financial loss as it would need to be replaced.
 Failing to test and tag also opens up the business for potential legal action from any individuals who may come into contact with the faulty equipment.

 Who is responsible for testing and tagging?